kppavlov/eth-transactions-fetcher/README.md

     A bash script that sets and prepares all the application to be tested locally.
     It fetches the lates postgres docker image and sets all required env variables for it.
     It creates a local bridge network so that the DB and our app can communicate.
-    It also uses the Dockerfile in the app to create a image of our limeapi and runs it.
+    It also uses the Dockerfile in the app to create a image of our fetcherapi and runs it.
     So whenever you run the script you will get a fully working application and DB set up.

 ### The DB folder holds: